vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 **IMPORTANT**: A virtual container host supports a maximum of 3 distinct networks.
 Because the bridge and container networks require  their own distributed port groups, at least two of the external, client, and management networks must share a network.

 By default, `vic-machine create` obtains IP addresses for virtual container host endpoint VMs by using DHCP.
 For information about how to specify a static IP address for the virtual container host endpoint VM on the client, external, and management networks, see [Specify a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.

+If your network access is controlled by a proxy server, see [Options to Configure Virtual Container Hosts to Use Proxy Servers](#proxy) in Advanced Options.

 <a name="bridge"></a>
 ### `--bridge-network` ###